i4mnoon3/rooko/README.md

 ```

 ## Rooko
 Get the rooko executable [here](https://github.com/iescarro/rooko/releases).
+Download the zip file and extract.
+Put it in the environment variable PATH so you can execute "rooko" anywhere in the terminal.

-Going to the output of this folder after compiling and running
+Going to the output folder of your migration project and execute below command will migrate the project.

 ```
 > rooko migrate "MyProj.Migrations.dll" "Server=.;Database=test;Trusted_Connection=True;" "System.Data.SqlClient"